vikingdata/articles/databases/snowflake/techniques/realistic_data_generation.md

 * * *

 Realistic data testing involves using data that closely resembles what the system will encounter in production, including the volume, variety, and complexity of real-world data.
 This type of testing helps identify potential bottlenecks, scalability issues, and data integrity problems that might arise when the application goes live.
-This article is an intrduction on how to make realistic fake data in SnowFlake.
+This article is an introduction on how to make realistic fake data in SnowFlake.
 This data will be ready for DBT to create some basic tables in a warehouse.